 Like any coffee machines, users must use a water softener else scales may form and clog the system, causing expensive damages.
 It is also important to know that not all water filtration systems soften water.

 Question: What should I look out for when choosing the machine?

-It is always important to use softened water for espresso machines, else it can cause huge damages over the long run, requiring expensive overhauls.
-It’s a misconception that water from Singapore is soft.
+It is always important to use softened water for espresso machines; else it can cause massive damages over the long run, requiring expensive overhauls.
+Water from Singapore is not soft.

 Always be careful of hot surfaces, steam and water.

 If you are using the Bezzera Strega or any lever machines, always keep your head away from the direction of where the lever will bounce back.
-If there’s no coffee loaded portafilters insert to the machine, there will be no resistance and the lever will bounce back with great force.
+If there’s no coffee loaded portafilters insert to the machine, there will be no resistance and the lever will bounce back by a large force.
 Thus the user has to hold the lever and slowly release the lever back to its original position.
-Becareful not to pull the machine at the wrong angle and have it falling on you.
+Be careful not to pull the machine at the wrong angle and have it falling on you.